thehunmonkgroup/jester/help/developer.md

--- developer
-jester.help_map.developer = {}
-jester.help_map.developer.description_short = [[Developer documentation.]]
+# Developer documentation.

-jester.help_map.developer.description_long = [[In the future this section will be more detailed.
+In the future this section will be more detailed.
 For now it's just a holding place for the outline of the future help, and a quick reference to the Jester core functions that are most commonly used in modules.

 The core code and modules are fairly well documented, and much can be learned from reviewed them directly.
 The most important quick tips are:

   You must have this line at the top of your main module file:
     module(..., package.seeall)